scippo97sensibleproductions/NOBS.JobSystem/README.md

 ## Key Features

+- **Stable Job Identity:** Use the `[JobName]` attribute to assign a persistent identifier to your jobs, preventing history loss when you refactor code.
 - **CRON Scheduling:** Define recurring jobs using standard CRON expressions.
 - **Job Chaining:** Create workflows by specifying continuation jobs on success or failure.
 - **Persistent History:** Automatically tracks the last successful run time for each job in a database, ensuring schedules resume correctly after an application restart.